eoinkelly/notes/rails/book-the-rails-4-way.md

 * `require` loads and compiles the file once and then ruby caches the compiled output
 * `load` does not cache the compilation so will read the file every time it is referenced

 ### Rails autoloading

 Why don't we have to use `require` statements in rails code?

-Ruby provides a callback mechanism for missing constants Rails hooks into this and runs a class loader routine to load a class based on naming converntions whenever ruby finds a missing constant
+* Ruby provides a callback mechanism for missing constants
+* Rails hooks into this and runs a class loader routine to load a class based on naming converntions whenever ruby finds a missing constant
 * You can see the dirs that rails will search via `$LOAD_PATH` in console
     * These are mostly
-    1. vendor/
+    1. `vendor/`
-    2. lib/
+    2. `lib/`
-    3. sub dirs of app/
+    3. sub dirs of `app/`
-    4. lib directory of your bundled gems
+    4. `lib/` directory of each bundled gem
+    * Implications:
+        * `foo_bar.rb` in `lib/` can be loaded in my rails app via `require "foo_bar"`
+        * If my rails app uses `FooBar` rails will load it for me.
+CHECK THIS

 ### Eager loading